apache/accumulo-website/_docs-2/administration/in-depth-install.md

 Accumulo processes each write to a set of log files.
 By default, these logs are found at directory set by `ACCUMULO_LOG_DIR` in [accumulo-env.sh].

+## Audit
+Accumulo has a robust and fully configurable audit logger that logs most table actions, both successful and failed attempts.
+Audit logs are managed through the slf4j named logger `org.apache.accumulo.audit`.
+The logger can be added to an existing logging framework or the sample file  `conf/log4j-service.properties` can be used to provide basic audit logging.

 ## Recovery

 In the event of TabletServer failure or error on shutting Accumulo down, some